-After the adoption of the Common Core State Standards, MSDE's Division of Instruction created and shared a transition plan.
+After the adoption of the Common Core State Standards, MSDE's Division of Curriculum, Assessment, and Accountability (DCAA) created and shared a transition plan.
 The first step in the transition process was to review the final version of the Common Core State Standards (CCSS) and compare them to Maryland's State Curriculum.
-Members of MSDE's Division of Instruction staff invited educators from LEAs, including ESOL teachers and Special Educators, and higher education to compare the State Curricula in mathematics and Reading/English/Language Arts with the CCSS using the Achieve Common Core Comparison Tool (CCCTool).
-The information provided by this tool was a roadmap to guide State teams in updating the State curriculum, developing tools for

-Maryland educators and providing professional development.
+Members of MSDE's DCAA staff invited educators from LEAs, including ESOL teachers and Special Educators, and higher education to compare the State Standards in mathematics and Reading/English/Language Arts with the CCSS using the Achieve Common Core Comparison Tool (CCCTool).
+The information provided by this tool was a roadmap to guide State teams in updating the Maryland College and Career-Ready Standards curriculum resources, developing tools for Maryland educators and providing professional development.
 During the months of August and September 2010, educators completed the match and rate process.
-This information forms the data set and reports that curriculum revision teams used to create curricular documents and produce and identify materials for the Online Instructional Toolkit.
+This information forms the data set and reports that curriculum revision teams used to create the Maryland College and Career-Ready Curriculum Frameworks, and produce and identify materials for the Online Instructional Toolkit.